-My daughter and I have tried another old recipe from my hand-written cookbook recently – it’s one of those I got from my Mum years ago.
-I remember I quite liked ‘Dobošové kolieska’ (Dobosh cookies) as a child, not to mention the fact they always looked immaculate when Mum laid her hands on them.
-She’s always been so particular about the look of her desserts, unlike me, who took this very casual approach to baking of sorts: ‘What’s the point?
-It’s going to be eaten in a fraction of time anyway.’
+My daughter and I have tried another old recipe from my hand-written cookbook recently – it’s one of those I got from my mum years ago.
+I remember I quite liked ‘Dobošové kolieska’ (Dobosh cookies) as a child.
+They not only tasted good, but also looked like a work of art, as everything mum laid her hands on.

 For the dough: